Site icon Sancerres at Sunset

 During the Survivor Tree’s long rehabilitation, arborists gathered some of its seeds and propagated 450 descendants.
 Today, these saplings average three to four feet in height.
 Every September, three communities that have recently suffered tragedy each receive one of the saplings, under the Survivor Tree Seedling Program.

 Boston received a Survivor sapling after the 2013 Marathon bombing.
-It is now growing in the city’s Public Gardens, the oldest botanical gardens in America.
+It is now growing in the city’s Public Garden, the oldest botanical gardens in America.

 September 11 is more than the day when Islamist terrorists tried to intimidate America, and failed.
 It’s more than the day when 19 thugs murdered nearly 3,000 people.